nomath4u/radiusnetworks.github.io/messageradius/mobile.md

     // Put this in the AppDelegate's didFinishLaunchingWithOptions method _mrClient = [[MRClient alloc] init];

-Once your app is running on a device, it will report any MessageRadius iBeacons it sees to the MessageRadius server, then fire any added and dropped subscriptions you set up to your servers.
+Once your app is running on a device, it will report any MessageRadius beacons it sees to the MessageRadius server, then fire any added and dropped subscriptions you set up to your servers.

 In order to read the Apple Identifier for Advertisers (idfa) from the device, simply call: